Hannah-Ashna/Messaging-Application/Project Implementation/CodingStandards.md

 Functions should not be defined inline, with exception of short, performance-critical functions.
 While inlining of small individul functions may cause them to generate more efficient object code, overuse may cause a overall decline in program speed as cost is increased.
 As a rule, functions should not be inline if they are longer than 10 lines.

 #### Names and Order of Includes
+To ensure that missing includes are caught early, include headers should be grouped in the following order:
+- The Related header e.g. `#include "main.h"`
+- The C system headers e.g. `#include <stddef.h>`
+- The C++ standard library headers e.g. `#include <string>`
+- The other libraries' headers e.g. `#include "basictypes.h"`
+- The project's headers e.g. `#include "other.h"`

+Each group should be seperated by one blank line.
+The exception to this rule is system-specific code which needs conditional includes, these may be put after other includes.
+System-specific should be small and localized.

 ***